rittmananalytics/ra_data_warehouse/docs/git_branch_development.md

 ## Install dbt and its virtual environment

 Each project has its own version of dbt and packages that it depends on.
-To not run into dependancy issues, virtual environments are used to development under the same environment as the one in production.
+To not run into dependancy issues, virtual environments are used to development under the same environment AS the one in production.
 Talk to your project's technical lead to learn about this project's dbt version and packages used.

 1. Setup your virtual environment: pyenv virtualenvs
     - If you require a new python environment